ReactPoland/React-Convention-Book/text/505_fullstack_nodejs_falcor_router.md

 };
 ```

-What is a bucket in Amazon S3?
+What is a bucket in the Amazon S3?
 Bucket is kind of name space for files that you how in Amazon S3.
 You can have several buckets associated with different projects etc. As you can see, our next steps will be:

 1) Create the accessKeyId and secretAccessKey associated to your account